crukundo/crukundo/README.md

 ### Hi there 👋

-I am a full stack engineer based in Kampala, Uganda.
-I am currently engaged as an engineering fellow at [Qala](https://qala.dev) where I am learning daily about Bitcoin and Lightning and building exciting projects on this ecosystem.
+Part of [Qala](https://qala.dev)'s genesis cohort.
+I am based in Kampala, Uganda and I am working full-time on open source Bitcoin projects.

 #### Projects

+- **[EttaWallet](https://github.com/crukundo/EttaWallet)**: An open source Bitcoin/Lightning Wallet built on the contributions of the Bitcoin Design Community.

 - **[Paywalled](https://github.com/crukundo/lnd-paywall/)**: A blogging platform powered by the Lightning network so content creators can earn through Bitcoin micropayments.